METRORapid Silver Line: Route

 The Silver Line runs between Westpark/Lower Uptown Transit Center, a park and ride facility located on Westpark Drive near the Located at the Southwest Freeway (I-69/US 59) & West Loop (I-610), and Northwest Transit Center, located at Katy Road on the north side of the I-10 interchange.
 This corridor was previously served by Route 33.
 Silver Line buses serve eight stations via bus-only lanes in the median of Post Oak Boulevard through the Uptown area.
 These lanes connect to the Northwest Transit Center with an elevated two-lane busway along the West Loop portion of Interstate 610.

 History

 Following a statement in 2010 by Houston's mayor, Annise Parker, construction would commence at a time when funding can be secured for this line.
 Furthermore, due to the lack of infrastructure upgrades promised by the Uptown Management District, METRO would hold off on anything related to the line until a deal was arranged.

 The light rail project was repeatedly blocked by Congressman John Culberson, based on concerns from constituents on Richmond Avenue.
 It was downgraded to a $177.5 million bus rapid transit project with dedicated lanes in 2013, under a plan promoted by Uptown developers to receive improved transit service sooner than the estimated 2025 arrival of light rail.

 Construction began in 2016 with the line's opening planned for 2018.
 However, the project faced several delays before service began in 2020.
+Its service, originally with buses every 12 minutes, was reduced to every 20 minutes on June 16, 2024.
+The service change also reallocated some of the Silver Line's articulated buses to other routes with higher demand.